yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-admin/cloud-billing-costs.md

 ### Calculating disk storage cost

 Yugabyte measures disk storage in "GB-hours," which are added up at the end of the month to generate your monthly charges.
-The total disk storage capacity cost across all your clusters is the total number of GB-hours multiplied by the base per hour rate card ($0.0001388888889/hr), less the total free allowance based on per month vCPU usage.
+The total disk storage capacity cost across all your clusters is the total number of GB-hours multiplied by the base per hour rate card ($0.0001388888889/hr in a 30 day month), less the total free allowance based on per month vCPU usage.

 Assume you start a cluster for the first 15 days of September with the following configuration: